 There are different chemotherapy stages for breast cancer and undergoing each chemo stage will bring so many changes and side effects on your body.

 Hormone therapy is also known as endocrine therapy.
 Hormone therapy is used for people with hormone receptor-positive cancer patients.
-The breast cancer cells grow with the help of hormones like estrogen and progesterone.
+Breast cancer cells grow with the help of hormones like estrogen and progesterone.
 Hormone therapy is mostly used after surgery or the removal of tumour cells to reduce the risk of returning to cancer.
-When compared to radiation and chemotherapy, hormone therapy’s duration is long which takes upto 5 to 10 years.
+When compared to radiation and chemotherapy, hormone therapy’s duration is long taking up to 5 to 10 years.

 There are a variety of treatments for breast cancer and each stage of breast cancer has a different method of therapy.
 In some scenarios, most people will be in need of a combination of two or more treatments, as the depth of the tumour cells is hard.
 The treatments may differ from stage to stage.
 Here we have gathered the treatment methods for stage I to III breast cancer.

 The cancer cells are restricted to the milk ducts.
 This stage is known as non-invasive breast cancer or ductal carcinoma in situ (DCIS).